 - Preheat oven to 350°F (177°C).
 Line two large baking sheets with parchment paper or silicone baking mats.
 (Always recommended for cookies.)
 Set aside.

-- Make Ahead & Freezing Instructions: Baked cookies freeze well – up to three months.
-Unbaked cookie dough balls (that are not coated in confectioners’ sugar) freeze well – up to three months.
-Coat the frozen cookie dough balls.
+- Make Ahead & Freezing Instructions: Baked cookies freeze well up to 3 months.
+Unbaked cookie dough balls (that are not coated in confectioners’ sugar) freeze well up to 3 months.
+See post above about how to freeze cookie dough balls.

 - Double Batch: This recipe can easily be doubled.

 - I usually make these cookies with 2 Tablespoons of milk (added when you add the chocolate chips)– but some readers were having issues with spreading.
-So, removing the milk will help and the recipe reflects that.
+So, removing the milk will help and this recipe reflects that.
 (No milk!)

-Keywords: crinkle cookies, chocolate crinkle cookies
+Keywords: crinkle cookies, chocolate crinkle cookies, Christmas